My Logo Design Process: How to Design a Logo in Three Phases

 The more information you can gather from the client to help narrow down your field of reference, the better.
 The main idea is to ensure you are both on the same page concerning targets and goals before considering any personal preferences.
 You may discover unexplored opportunities for their business.
 After all, a client’s business should have its own persona separate from theirs.
 This persona should be a part of a greater brand strategy that seeks to speak to a specific audience based on research.
 The primary goal of using the brand persona to dictate design is to create designs that reflect a business’s target audience’s likes, needs and preferences.
 However, this is a topic for another blog post.

-The client may also have a set of must-sees that needs to be addressed in every concept.
+The client may also have a set of must-sees that need to be addressed.
 These must-sees should be based on logic and reason.
 For example, the requirement for a logo version that fits within social media profiles would be a reasonable request.
 A request to make all the options in blue is a preference and shouldn’t be considered unless it meets the criteria for achieving a specific goal.
 Some more criteria may become more obvious in the research portion of this logo design phase.

 Research

 Once you’ve conducted a comprehensive interview, it is time to do your own research based on the client’s preferences and business name.
 Nothing should come up in a search with the same name in the same industry.
 You should also take a look at the competitors.
 Make sure you aren’t thinking about designing something similar to what has already been designed based on your client’s preferences.
-The goal is to create something unique that will measure up to any competitor without copying their style, colour palette, or fonts.
+The goal is to create something unique that will stand out against any competitor without copying their style, colour palette, or fonts.

-You will also want to research the preferences of your client’s target audience, fans and current customers.
+You will also want to research the preferences of your client’s target audience, fans, and current customers.
 By doing this, you can ensure you are not alienating your client’s current audience.
-You are designing with their growth and audience in mind.
 Instead, you are designing with their growth and audience in mind.

 Rough Drafts

 Once your discovery and research sessions are complete, it is time to start designing.
 I try to leave the computer out of it when I start.
 Making pencil sketches first allows you to go through concept ideas as fast as they come to mind.
-Once I have a good number of sketches, I select the best 3 to 5 for development.
-I then recreate them in a vector drawing program, like Illustrator, for presentation to the client.
+Once I have a good number of sketches, I select the best one for development.
+I then recreate it in a vector drawing program, like Illustrator, for presentation to the client.

 a light bulb presenting a logo design symbolizing a presentation of best ideas.